 When you are eating a bar of chocolate and those eyes are looking at your every mouthful, you have probably wondered is chocolate safe for my dog.

-Even if you’re a new dog parent, you’ve probably heard the assertion though that chocolate is not safe for dogs.
+But even if you’re a new dog parent, you’ve probably heard the assertion though that chocolate is not safe for dogs.

 And it’s true, chocolate is not safe for dogs.